Proyecto-ACOPIA/Solicitar-Acceso/README.md

 **1. Create a GitHub account**: If you don't have a GitHub account yet, you can create one for free.
 Just click on the ‘Sign up’ button in the top right corner of the page.

-**2.Send an email request**: Once you have your GitHub account, please send an email to proyecto.acopia@aptica.es with the following information:
+**2. Send an email request**: Once you have your GitHub account, please send an email to proyecto.acopia@aptica.es with the following information:

       a.
 Subject of the mail: Request for access to the ACOPIA project repository.